OCCUPATIONAL THERAPY ASSISTANT A.A.S.

 - OTA courses are offered one time per year and must be taken in sequence starting in the Fall semester.

-- OTA courses are offered only on the Fulton campus.
+- OTA prefix courses are typically offered only on the Fulton campus.
 However, as a result of the COVID-19 pandemic, at this time some OTA courses or portions of OTA courses are being taught through distance learning.
 Other required courses may be taken at either the Fulton or Auburn campus or online.